bwaldvogel/openmoves/README.md

 [`http://127.0.0.1:5000/_tests`](http://127.0.0.1/_tests)

-Hints or pull requests how to automate the qunit tests it are welcome.
+Hints or pull requests how to automate the qunit tests are welcome.

 ## Deployment ##